 For this year’s Duke ChangeWorks Global Social Innovation Challenge, participants are asked to select a social or environmental issue of their choice, and work through the following stages:

 1.)
 Study the existing landscape of the problem to discover gaps in existing solutions (if any) and identify levers of change.

 2.)
 Come up with a promising solution and start perfecting it by working with all of the stakeholders.

 3.)
 Prepare a business plan and develop a pitch to obtain funding from potential funders.

-Up to two finalist teams from Duke will get to compete (in-person or virtually) for over $50,000 in seed funding at the final pitch competition in San Diego, CA, USA, scheduled for June 23-24, 2018.
+The finalist team from Duke will get to compete (in-person or virtually) for over $50,000 in seed funding at the final pitch competition in San Diego, CA, USA, scheduled for June 23-24, 2018.

 The overall winner of the Duke round will also receive a cash prize.

 Katherine Black, Program Coordinator for Social Innovation at Duke I&E